Why is my vinyl siding warping?

 They can easily get damaged by wind if they are left extended, so they can really only be used so long as you are home.

 Retracting your awning every time you leave the house may mean that the sun can still hit your Low-E window and form hot spots.

 So even with an awning, you could still run into the same melted siding problems.

 Planting some strategic trees as a means of shade would work, but again it’s not a practical solution.

-It’s expensive and not everyone has the available space to be able to plant a large shade tree or trees.
+Shade trees are expensive and not everyone has the available space to be able to plant a large shade tree.

 The easiest and cheapest solution is to cover the window that’s causing the damage.

 Painting over the outside of the window is cheap and easy and provides an immediate fix to the problem.